spuggy0919/ESP32_WEB_CONTROL/README.md

 # [English](03_ESP32_Http_GPIO/README.md)
 # [中文](03_ESP32_Http_GPIO/讀我.md)

-base on LilttleFS, WebAsyncServer to create a Control Page, it can use IO, log, sent msg, chart,...
+base on LilttleFS, ESPWebAsyncServer to create a Control Page, it can use IO, log, sent msg, chart,...

-# *NOTICES* If you are not framily with ESP32, or Platform.IO.
+# *NOTICES* If you are not familier with ESP32, or Platform.IO.
-Study from Littlefs and Wifi, then  WebAsyncServer Step by Step
+Study from Littlefs and Wifi, then  WebAsyncServer Step by Step, 00 to 02 can be use in ESP8266, too.

 ## *00_ESP32_littlefs study*     lorol/LittleFS library and others

 ## *01_ESP32_Http_Hello study*   ESP WEB ASYNC SERVER library

-## *02_ESP32_Http_LITTLEFS*      combine aboves.
+## *02_ESP32_Http_LITTLEFS*      combine aboves, index.html store in Littlefs.

 *NOTICES* If you are experts, Good, Use below.